fabioalves98/IntelChair/docs/docs/outcome/results.md

-Altough the main features are demonstrated well enough in our introductory video, this page serves to showcase all the tests we made in different environments thourghout the development of our project.
+Although the main features are demonstrated well enough in our introductory video, this page serves to showcase all the tests we made in different environments throughout the development of our project.

 ## DETI's Room 118